 Creamy Tuscan Orzo

-Rich, creamy one-pot orzo loaded with sun-dried tomatoes, spinach, and parmesan. ♡
+Rich, creamy one pot tuscan orzo loaded with sun-dried tomatoes, spinach, and parmesan. ♡

 Ingredients